spate1997/digital-clock/README.md

 To run the tests for the project, use the following command npm test

-This project was built using react
+This project was built using react and Javascript